-The curriculum is planned as a five-year journey with students choosing to specialise in year 9 following their option choices; students spend 3 years studying a broad range of subjects at Key Stage 3, followed by 2 years studying a range of GCSE courses in more depth.
-Many of our students are significantly disadvantaged and we believe that this model enables us to provide a strong foundation through enhanced curriculum time in all areas at KS3 while still providing them with personalisation and choice for their GCSEs.
-In year 9 our students’ choices are guided and personalised to ensure they have access to an appropriately broad curriculum that also provides the opportunity for depth.
-Students are supported through this model to develop secure knowledge and enable them to be successful and achieve the currency they need to secure positive progression for the future and tackle social inequality associated with high levels of deprivation.
+The curriculum is planned as a five-year journey.
+Previously the school operated a three year Key Stage 4 but from September 2020, students spend three years studying a broad range of subjects at Key Stage 3, followed by two years studying a range of GCSE courses in more depth.
+We believe that this model enables us to provide a strong foundation through enhanced curriculum time in all areas at KS3 while still providing them with personalisation and choice for their GCSEs.

 In order to achieve this, we have a clear picture of the overall provision map for each subject year by year in the form of a standard long-term plan which is supported with a clear narrative to provide coherence.
 Threshold concepts are identified in each subject which provide the building blocks for learning; and seek to provide opportunities for coherence and collaboration between subjects.
 We have considered the way that students learn and aim to deliver this key knowledge in a way that supports a change in long term memory to develop a secure memory store whilst avoiding avoid cognitive overload.